grscheller/neovim-notes/notes/10-Configuration.md

 ## Neovim distributions

-There are so called "neovim distributions" which will give you a complete "out-of-the-box" debugging LSP IDE configuration you can use as a starting point for your own configuration.
+There are so called "neovim distributions" which will give you a complete "out-of-the-box" debugging LSP based IDE configuration which can be used as a starting point for your own configuration.

-See
+See these well known examples.

 * [LazyVim/LazyVim][41]
 * [LunarVim/LunarVim][42]
 * [NvChad/NvChad][43]

-as well known examples.

 ### My personal nvim configuration

-My current nvim configuration,
-[grscheller/nvim][51],
-is on GitHub.
-I directly use
-[folke/lazy.nvim][52]
-as my package manager.
-My `init.lua` bootstraps this plugin.
-It contains lots of good examples that can followed, and it is all in the public domain!
+My current nvim configuration, [grscheller/nvim][51], is on GitHub.
+I directly use [folke/lazy.nvim][52] as my package manager.
+My `init.lua` bootstraps this plugin which then manages my other plugins.
+It contains lots of good examples that can be followed, and it is all in the public domain!
 It is also highly personalized and opininated.

 ### Final advise